Allu Arjun: Career

-Career beginnings (1985–1986; 2001–2007)
+Career beginnings and breakthrough (1985–1986; 2001–2007)

-After playing as a child artist in Vijetha (1985) and as a dancer in Daddy (2001), he made his adult debut in Gangotri.
+After playing as a child artist in Vijetha (1985) and as a dancer in Daddy (2001), he made his adult lead debut in Gangotri.
 The film was directed by K. Raghavendra Rao with his father Allu Aravind producing, along with C. Ashwini Dutt.
-Praising his acting performance, Jeevi of Idlebrain criticized his looks in the film and added that "Arjun should choose roles that amplify his strength and nullify his weaknesses."
+Praising his acting performance, Jeevi of Idlebrain criticised his looks in the film and added that "Arjun should choose roles that amplify his strength and nullify his weaknesses."
 He then appeared in Sukumar's Arya.
 He plays the eponymous lead, an outgoing and free-spirited boy falling in love with Geetha (Anu Mehta), an introverted girl who is on the shield of another person Ajay (Siva Balaji).
 The film proved to be his breakthrough, earning a first nomination for the Filmfare Award for Best Actor – Telugu and won the Nandi Special Jury Award and the CineMAA Award for Best Actor (Critics).
 The film was a critical and commercial success, grossing over ₹30 crore, with a production budget of ₹4 crore.
 In 2006, the film was dubbed and released in Malayalam in Kerala.
 Owing to the film's success, he received major acclaim across the region and the Malayali people.

 He next starred in V. V. Vinayak's Bunny playing the eponymous lead, a college student.
 Being successful at the box office, critics praised his efforts, mannerisms and dancing.
 His next film was A. Karunakaran's musical love story Happy.
 The film did well at the box-office especially in the overseas markets.
 A critic appreciated his dancing skills and performance, but felt that his character is a typical happy-go-lucky guy.

 Experimentation of genres (2007–2010)

 He then starred in Puri Jagannadh's action film Desamuduru in which he played the role of Bala Govindam, a fearless journalist who falls for a woman with a darker past.
 The film was a commercial success, fetching him a Santosham Film Award, a CineMAA Award and his second nomination for the Filmfare Award for Best Actor – Telugu.
-The same year, he made his second cameo appearance alongside Chiranjeevi, in the song "Jagadeka Veerudiki" from the film Shankar Dada Zindabad.